nekromoth/cpu/README.md

 ---

 ### CONSTANTS
-Constants prefixed by a PERCENT(%) followed by a SPACE( ) exist only in assembler source-code.
-They act as a absolute-addresses or immediate value when assembled (and used).
+Constants prefixed by a PERCENT followed by a SPACE, exist only in assembler source-code.
+They act as a absolute-addresses or immediate value when assembled - and used.
 Exessive bits are cut of to fit the destination.

 		% <identifier> <int-literal>